reb84/my-scrimba-projects/05-password-generator/README.md

 ✨ [GET A PASSWORD](https://password-generator-rouge-tau-21.vercel.app/)

-Password Generator creates two random passwords of 15 characters.
+Password Generator that creates two random passwords of 15 characters.

+I managed to complete the stretch goal tasks too, which I'm proud of:
+- Slider to choose password length
+- Toggle buttons to include/remove symbols and/or numbers from the password